alf-p-steinbach/Wrapped-stdlib/README.md

 ![Commands in Windows console window](images/international_hello_world.colorized.png)

-(I added coloration of the screenshot to identify the typed commands as such, but you will likely see all Windows console window text in the same color).
+I added green coloration of the screenshot to identify the typed commands as such, but you will likely see all Windows console window text in the same color.
+Also, whether international characters are properly displayed depends on your console window font.
+I use Lucida Console.

 5. Okay.
 That’s it!
 You’re ready to go!
 Yay!
 Woohoo!
    Wow!